PTNobel/dotfiles/vim/.vim/bundle/YouCompleteMe/README.md

 file's filetype.
 Vim comes with okayish omnifuncs for various languages like Ruby, PHP, etc. It depends on the language.

-You can get stellar omnifuncs for Java and Ruby with [Eclim][].
+You can get a stellar omnifunc for Ruby with [Eclim][].
 Just make sure you have the _latest_ Eclim installed and configured (this means Eclim `>= 2.2.*` and Eclipse `>= 4.2.*`).

-After installing Eclim remember to create a new Eclipse project within your application by typing `:ProjectCreate <path-to-your-project> -n ruby` (or `-n java`) inside vim and don't forget to have `let g:EclimCompletionMethod = 'omnifunc'` in your vimrc.
+After installing Eclim remember to create a new Eclipse project within your application by typing `:ProjectCreate <path-to-your-project> -n ruby` inside vim and don't forget to have `let g:EclimCompletionMethod = 'omnifunc'` in your vimrc.
 This will make YCM and Eclim play nice; YCM will use Eclim's omnifuncs as the data source for semantic completions and provide the auto-triggering and subsequence-based matching (and other YCM features) on top of it.

 ### Writing New Semantic Completers